 - 35. Prior Authorization staff to authorize health care services.
 This staff shall include but is not limited to Arizona-licensed nurses and/or licensed behavioral health professionals in good standing.
 The staff will work under the direction of an Arizona-licensed physician. - 36.
 Concurrent Review staff who are located in Arizona and who conducts inpatient medical necessity reviews.
 This staff shall include but is not limited to Arizona-licensed nurses and/or licensed behavioral health professionals in good standing.
-This staff will work under the direction of an Arizona-licensed physician. - 37.
-Member Services staff to enable members to receive prompt resolution of their inquiries/problems. - 38.
+This staff will work under the direction of an Arizona-licensed physician.

+- 37. Member Services staff to enable members to receive prompt resolution of their inquiries/problems. - 38.
 Care Management staff who are located in Arizona and who provide care coordination for members with special health care needs. - 39.
 Housing and Education staff designated as the subject matter expert(s) on the provision of housing and education issues and resources to members within the Contractor's service area. - 40.
-Workforce Development Specialist who is responsible for coordinating and overseeing contractually required workforce development activities.
+Workforce Development Specialist/Administrator who is responsible for coordinating and overseeing contractually required workforce development activities. - 41.
+DES/APS Liaison who is responsible for coordinating with DES/Adult Protective Services (APS) for adult members.
+The Contractor shall provide the contact information for this staff position as specified in Section F, Attachment F3, Contractor Chart of Deliverables.